authgear/authgear-server/docs/specs/account-linking.md

 ## Configuration

-### Defining how the linkage occurs and the corresponding action
+### Defining how the linking occurs and the corresponding action

 To use account linking, you must define two things:

-1. How the linkage occurs.
+1. How the linking occurs.
 That is, by what condition, authgear should try to link your oauth account to an existing account.
-2. What should be done when the linkage occurs.
+2. What should be done when the linking occurs.

 Let's explain with the following example: